toastdriven/itty/README.rst

 ``itty.py`` is a little experiment, an attempt at a Sinatra_ influenced micro-framework that does just enough to be useful and nothing more.

+Currently supports:

+* Routing
+* Basic responses
+* Content-types
+* HTTP Status codes
+* URL Parameters
+* Basic GET/POST support

 This is not even alpha-quality stuff, so beware.
+It's also a lot of fun.

 .. _Sinatra: http://sinatrarb.com/